Renugaa/prometheus/README.md

 Before we get started installing the monitoring stack.
 Ensure you install the latest version of docker and [docker swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/) on your Docker host machine.
 Docker Swarm is installed automatically when using Docker for Mac or Docker for Windows.

 # Installation & Configuration
-Clone the project locally to your Docker host.
+Clone the repo to your Docker host machine.

 Instead of downloading each component used in this tutorial, we are running everything on docker containers.
 Docker compose is used for running multi-container applications.
 We just need to configure the different application services in a Yaml file called `docker-compose.yml`.
 Then with single command, we can easily start all the services.